 Are you using sufficient substrate?
 And is it wet enough?

 To some extent, the amount of substrate you need depends on the size of the hermit crab.
 Tiny hermit crabs about a dime to a quarter in size, need no less than 6 inches of substrate.
 Large baseball-sized hermit crabs need a substrate that is at least 12 inches (30 cm) deep.

 A general rule of thumb is that the substrate should be deep enough so that the largest hermit crab in its habitat can dig 2 to 3 times its size.

-However, remember that using the right amount of good substrate is not enough.
-Humidity is absolutely crucial.
+However, remember that using the right amount of good substrate is not the only requirement.
+Humidity is absolutely crucial as well.

 Hermit crabs create an underground cavern with plenty of air spaces to move into.
 If the substrate is too dry, they will not be able to dig the tunnels and caves they need.
 Everything will collapse on them as they try to dig.

 The surface needs to be about the same consistency as you would need if you were trying to build a sandcastle on the beach.